-Gatineau Park has one of the largest networks of cross-country ski trails in North America.
-It offers over 200 kilometres of ski trails, winding through the Park’s forests and along frozen lakes and valleys.
-There are classic cross-country, skate and back-country ski trails, ranging in difficulty from easy to very difficult.
-The Park is a prime destination for outdoor activities that are respectful of the environment.
+Gatineau Park has one of the largest and best maintained networks of cross-country ski trails in North America.
+It has over 200 kilometres of classic cross-country, skate and back-country ski trails, ranging in difficulty from easy to very difficult.

 Code of ethics